• Skip to primary navigation

 How to make Vendakkai Puli Kuzhambu

-1. Heat a tsp of oil, add in coriander seeds and saute for a min.
+1. Heat a teaspoon of oil, add in coriander seeds and saute for a min.
 Add in chillies and saute till golden.
 Add in coconut and give a quick toss.
 Take it in a blender and make it into a fine paste.

 2. Heat some more oil in a kadai.
 Add in mustard, urad dal, curry leaves and chillies.
 Saute for a min.